LANARS

 }

 Take a moment to check what we've done just a moment ago: this preference is storing an anchor per item.
-We'll get back to the nature and capabilities of Anchor a bit later, but for now we can preserve geometry data of each button.
+We'll get back to the nature and capabilities of Anchor a bit later, but for now, we can preserve the geometry data of each button.
 In order to do so, go to the MenuItemList and update itemsList property as follows:

 @ViewBuilder